 - Use any bag of frozen vegetables from the freezer

 Make sure you always cover your back first.
-Do not apply a frozen pack directly to the skin or you can get ice burn, which will be more painful than the strain you already have.
-Use cold therapy for twenty minutes at a time and leave a 2-hour rest period in between icing applications.
+Do not apply a frozen pack directly to the skin.
+You will be more at risk for a get ice burn.
+Use cold therapy for twenty minutes every 2 hours.

 How to Treat a Strained Muscle After an Injury

 Get some rest.
 Back pain can make it difficult to sleep with but you can help alleviate this by sleeping on a firm surface.
-The flatter the surface, the less strain will be placed on your back muscles so they can rest and heal.
+The flatter the surface, the less strain will be placed on your back muscles.
+Allowing time to heal.
 If lying on a mattress, be sure to use pillows to give you a reclining position.
 You want to have pillows behind your upper back and under your knees for support.
-It is important to get as much rest as you can for the two days following a back strain.
+It is important to get as much rest as you can for the two days following your injury.
 If you must walk at all, take short walks as these can help prevent stiffness.

-After 24 to 72 hours has passed since the injury, you can start trying different techniques to help your back heal.
-If you were able to rest, you should be in less pain, so moving around will be easier.
-Instead of ice, you can use hat therapy now and the warmth will soothe aching muscles and increase blood flow to the area.
-Heat therapy reduces stiffness and the increased blood flow helps damaged tissues to heal more quickly.
+After 24 to 72 hours has passed since the injury, you can start trying different techniques for healing.
+If you were able to rest, pain should be minimal and make moving around easier.
+Instead of ice, you can always use heat therapy now and then.
+The warmth will soothe aching muscles and increase blood flow to the area.
+Heat therapy reduces stiffness and the increased blood flow helps damaged tissues heal quicker.

-If your muscle strain worsens or does not appear to be healing, call us for more information on our top spine specialist at 888-409-8006.
+If your muscle strain worsens or does not appear to be healing, call us 888-409-8006.
 Offices conveniently located throughout South Florida.